 A reflection by Deacon Maso, Buggs, Jr., a disciple of Mount Olive Baptist Church

-Have you ever watched a football game, or even a basketball or even a baseball game and noticed the fans in the stands holding up signs?
+Have you ever watched a football, basketball or even a baseball game and observed the fans who were in the stands holding up signs?
 Sometimes the signs are there cheering for a certain player or to encourage the home team to continue to play hard.
 Sometime ago, there was a guy in the stands who would always hold a sign up in the Endzone or in the bleacher seats that read: “John 3:16” in real big letters?
 Have you ever wondered what that sign meant?